-CN10-3: Toilet partitions shall be provided with sufficient overhead and or floor mounted supports to ensure stability.
+CN10-3: Toilet partitions shall be provided with sufficient

+overhead and or floor mounted supports to ensure stability.
 Minimal floor proximity supports are preferred, but where used finishes and fasteners shall be corrosion and stain resistant.
-All interior restroom finishes, including toilet partitions, must be approved by the University Architect or designee. must be mounted to the structure with independent overhead reinforcements and wall brackets.
+All interior restroom finishes, including toilet partitions, must be approved by the University Architect or designee.
 Partitions shall be designed to the following minimum standards: